vsagar-bit/GCPVision/readme.txt

->> We have used Android application and Google cloud vision to get lable for image and Alpha Vantage API to fetch stock information form image lable.
+>> We have used Android application for product image capturing, Google cloud vision to get lable for image and Alpha Vantage API to fetch stock information form image lable.

 	The application workflow is as below.

 		1. Android application will capture image of product using intent, the image would be saved to google storage and get the image file location.
 		2. With the image path from google storage mobile app calls the hosted API/Google Cloud Functions to fetch the stocks information for the image product company.
-	3. Our hosted API/Google Cloud Function first calls cloud vision SDK client with the image bite data to get the lables for the image product and and scores of lable probability.
+		3. Our hosted API/Google Cloud Function calls cloud vision SDK client with the image bite data from google storage to get the lables for the image product and and scores of lable probability.
 		4. With the highest score lable we call Alpha Vantage API to fetch stock information of image lable company.

-	We can improve to add authenticate the user of the Android application, eliminate PII/adult imagery search by using SafeSearch.
+	We can improve to add authenticate the user of the Android application, eliminate PII/adult imagery search by using SafeSearch in cloud vision.

 			SafeSearchAnnotation safeSearch = responses.getResponses(0).getSafeSearchAnnotation();
 					System.out.println("SafeSearch Annotation:");
 					System.out.println("Adult: " + safeSearch.getAdult());
 					System.out.println("Spoof: " + safeSearch.getSpoof());
 					System.out.println("Medical: " + safeSearch.getMedical());
 					System.out.println("Violence: " + safeSearch.getViolence());

 >> Main dependencies :